Checkmarx/JS-SCP/src/database-security/README.md

 covers database security issues and actions developers and database administrators need to take when using databases in their web applications.

-## The best practise
+## The Best Practise

-Before using a database with your JavaScript application, you should take care of some configurations that we'll cover next:
+Before using a database with your JavaScript application, you should take care of the following configurations:

 * Secure database server installation[^1]
-    * Change/set a password for `root` account(s);
+    * Change/set a password for `root` account(s)
-    * Remove the `root` accounts that are accessible from outside the localhost;
+    * Remove the `root` accounts that are accessible from outside the localhost
-    * Remove any anonymous-user accounts;
+    * Remove any anonymous-user accounts
-    * Remove any existing test database;
+    * Remove any existing test database
-* Remove any unnecessary stored procedures, utility packages, unnecessary services, vendor content (e.g. sample schemas).
+* Remove any unnecessary stored procedures, utility packages, unnecessary services, vendor content (e.g. sample schemas)
-* Install the minimum set of features and options required for your database to work with JavaScript.
+* Install the minimum set of features and options required for your database to work with JavaScript
-* Disable any default accounts that are not required on your web application to connect to the database.
+* Disable any default accounts which are not required to connect to the database of your web application

 Also, because it's __important__ to validate input and encode output on the database, be sure to take a look into the [Input Validation][1] and